Advocates For Victims of Bed and Pressure sores Abuse in Albuquerque Nursing Homes

 Bedsores are categorized into four stages, with those in stage 3 and 4 as the most severe cases.
 There is skin loss in both stages, but muscle or bone is exposed in stage 4 bedsores.
 If not treated properly, stage 3 and 4 bedsores can quickly lead to complications, including sepsis, bone infections, and death.

-Regulations Related to Bed Sores
+Regulations Related to Bed Sores in Albuquerque, New Mexico

 Various federal and state regulations specifically address bed sore prevention in nursing homes.
 Nursing homes must assess a resident upon admission and implement a proper care plan, which includes bedsore treatment.
 If bedsores do develop, nursing homes must provide the necessary treatment to heal the sores, prevent infection, and stop new sores from developing.